Skip to main content

 3. In the left panel, click the virtual machine to transfer files to.

-4. Next, click the File Transfer card.
+4. Click the File Transfer option in the center.

 6. Once done, click Close.